 - Do I really appreciate how much I need?

-- What proprietor’s equity is available?
+- What equity do I have available?

 - To what purpose will the finance be put?

 - What range of working capital requirement is likely?

 - What reward will the investor get?
 In other words, why would this be attractive to them?